Shehab1-2/Shehab1-2/README.md

 Hello!
 My name is Shehab Ahamed, and I graduated from Rutgers University.

-I am currently developing various personal wellness applications to enhance and optimize my lifestyle.
+I am developing various personal wellness applications to enhance and optimize my lifestyle.

 I am passionate about engaging in projects that capture my interest and have practical applications.
 My technical expertise includes full-stack development, and I strive to create tools that help individuals lead healthier and more productive lives.